18 Jan Windows 10 migration: everything you need to know

 Windows 10 migration can seem like a daunting task.
 To make your life easier, here’s everything you need to know before you get underway.

 When Windows 7 launched in October 2009, Microsoft promised 10 years of product support.
-This is now drawing to a close and the widely-used operating system will reach end of support on 14th January 2020.
+This has now drawn to a close (14th January 2020) and the widely-used operating system has reached the end of support.

-Will you still be able to use Windows 7 after this date?
+Can you still use Windows 7?
 Technically, yes.
 Your computer will still work but you will be vulnerable to bugs, viruses and security threats.
-You will also not receive any updates or support from Microsoft if things go wrong.
+You will not receive any updates or support from Microsoft if things go wrong.

-Why is Microsoft ending its support for Windows 7?
+Why has Microsoft ended its support for Windows 7?

-According to the Microsoft website, they will discontinue Windows 7 support so that they can “focus investment on supporting newer technologies and great new experiences”.
+According to the Microsoft website, they discontinued Windows 7 support so that they can “focus investment on supporting newer technologies and great new experiences”.
 Technology is developing at a rapid rate, so what worked for 2009 doesn’t necessarily work for now or the years to come.

 When do I need to take action?